OUR STORY

 Director of Learning and Development

-Missy, the Director of Education at The Parents’ Place of Maryland, has been with the organization since 2002.
+Missy, the Director of Learning and Development at The Parents’ Place of Maryland, has been with the organization since 2002.
 She is the mother of an adult daughter with an Autism Spectrum Disorder, who was educated in the St. Mary’s County Public Schools for her entire academic career.
 She is the Co-Chair of the St. Mary’s County Local Management Board, serving as a community member.
 Missy serves on the St. Mary’s County Local Care Team as the Parent Advocate.
 She is an active member of the Council of Parent Attorneys and Advocates (COPAA), serving on its Board of Directors where she was the first Advocate to serve as Board Chair.
 Missy’s approach in working with families is driven by the firm belief that parents are the best advocates for their children, and she provides them with the information, support and encouragement to empower them to do so.

 Kim Birnbaum